multitudinous/mapgen/README.md

 layeroutmode: true | false  # if true, each layer will be output to its own png file with a transparent background, using the "name of the layer.png", the path will be the same path as the output file
 bgcolor: #FFFFFF            # optional if you want to set the background color, default is white, for layer output it won't matter
 extents: l,r,t,b            # optional if you want to force the extents of the map you can here, otherwise map will automatically zoom to extents of the data
+msaa: true                  # enable or disable multisample rendering here (this affects each layer output and is the default for all layers, you can enable or disable this per layer.. see map object below)
+msamples: 16                # number of samples used for multisample rendering

 Example:
 ---------------------